AstarNetwork/plonk/README.md

 We'd like to implement the plonk library as a pallet in order for developers to customize circuits and use the plonk protocol.

-The following functions are the libraries we are going to implement as pallet.
+The following functions are the libraries we are going to implement as pallet and client.

-- Custom Circuit
+- Custom circuit builder
+- Trusted setup
 - Generate proof
 - Verify proof